Setting up an Employee Extension with an Advanced IVR

 2

-If you want a different message to play when you are closed for after hours or holidays, check the Activate away greeting box, choose Play when we are closed from the Frequency drop down and choose your respective recorded greeting.
+If you want a different message to play when you are closed for after hours or holidays, use the Away audio message toggle, then choose Play when we are closed from the Frequency dropdown and add your respective greeting.

 4

-Under the Options tab, select either the Send call to voicemail option, or the Transfer caller option.
+Under the Options section, select either the Send to voicemail option, or the Transfer caller option.

-If you choose the voicemail option, you'll need to choose an Outcome and select the Profile(s) you would like voicemail messages to be emailed.
+If you choose the voicemail option, you'll need to choose an Outcome and select the Profile(s) you would like voicemail messages to be emailed to.
 When you are done, move on to step 5

 Voicemail messages will come from notifications@sasdesk.com

-If you choose the transfer caller option, we'll need to configure the Transfer Settings.
+If you want to configure additional transfer settings, expand the Additional transfer settings menu.
 First, choose which number you'd like to display when a call is being transferred from the IVR.

 • Callers Number: This option will display the caller ID of the caller when we transfer.